carriking/paper/paper.md

 # Title
-Aging of biomass over africa
+Simulations Aging of biomass over africa

 # author
 carri with an i
+Jane Smythe

 # intro
 We present aircraft measurements of stuff over africa